Yloquo/FGO-Macros-for-Bluestacks/README.md

 ---

-I made Bluestacks macros for EXP feeding, Skill Uping, and CE Merging.
+I made Bluestacks macros for EXP feeding, Skill Uping, CE Merging, and mass ascensions.
 They can handle a bit of lag as well.
 This is because FGO is not designed to handle high volumes of action, but thanks to FGA, we can lotto forever.
 But it's kinda a pain to clean up, so here we are.
 Automating even the minor actions.